 Dear Prof. Swaab,

-Please find enclosed our manuscript entitled "The Influence of Inhibitory Control on Reappraisal and the Subjective Experience of Negative Emotions", written by Meital Gil, Noga Cohen, and Noam Weinbach, which we would like to submit for publication as a "brief article" in Cognition.
+Please find enclosed our manuscript entitled “Influence of Inhibitory Control on Reappraisal and Experiences of Negative Emotions,” which we hereby submit for publication as a brief article in Cognition.

 Summary

-Previous studies have shown that inhibitory control (IC) plays an important role in emotion processing and regulation.
-However, studies have mostly focused on the influence of IC on implicit behavioral measures and neutral/physiological activity.
-Here, we show for the first time, that transient recruitment of IC can actually modulate the subjective experience of negative emotional content.
-Specifically, we show that priming IC reduces negativity rating after exposure to negative emotional images.
-In contrast, triggering IC increases negativity rating after exposure to emotionally neutral images.
-In contrast with the hypothesis, IC did not influence the use of an adaptive emotion regulation strategy, namely, cognitive reappraisal.
-We believe that the study adds above and beyond the current literature by demonstrating how IC can directly and dynamically influence the subjective experience of emotional content.
+Previous studies have shown that inhibitory control (IC) plays an important role in emotional processing and regulation.
+However, such studies have focused on the influence of IC on implicit behavioral measures and neutral or physiological activity.
+Here, we show for the first time that transient recruitment of IC can modulate experiences of negative emotional content.
+Specifically, we show that priming IC reduces negativity ratings after exposure to negative emotional images.
+By contrast, triggering IC increases negativity ratings after exposure to emotionally neutral images.
+We did not find that IC influenced the use of the adaptive emotion regulation strategy of cognitive reappraisal.
+We believe that this study contributes to the literature by demonstrating how IC can directly and dynamically influence experiences of emotional content.

 Sincerely,

-Noam Weinbach, PhD
+Noam Weinbach, PhD, on behalf of Meital Gil and Noga Cohen

 School of Psychological Sciences,